georgealexakis/hybrid-chat-application/README.md

 # Hybrid Chat Application

-Arduino Distributed Chat is a web application, that is enabling the communication between users via chat.
+Arduino Distributed Chat is a project that consists of a web application, that enables the communication between users via chat by using a microcontroller for synchronization and messages storage.

 ## Table of Contents